-I've created this section with the intention of helping you determine if I might be the right fit for you and your healing journey.
-Therapy is a deeply personal journey and every therapist practices differently.
-In order for you to get the most out therapy it's important you feel confident in your therapist choice.
+I've created this section with the intention of helping you determine if I'm the right fit for you and your healing journey.
+Therapy is deeply personal and every therapist practices differently.
+For you to get the most out therapy you MUST feel confident in your therapist choice.

 It is assumed that trauma and emotional pain take forever to heal.
 In the same way that your body naturally heals from an injury, the mind can heal from psychological trauma.
 By addressing the triggers, thought processes, and emotions associated with said traumatic memories, the mind is given space to breathe, allowing it to reprocess said memory, ultimately decreasing the associated emotional distress and moving towards mental health.